You are currently viewing Prostate Cancer in Singapore

 Prostate cancers that are considered low-risk and not aggressive may not need to do surgery or radiotherapy immediately.
 We can closely monitor the nature of the cancer and reduce unnecessary side effects from aggressive treatments.

-The entire prostate gland can be removed by surgery with the use of daVinci Robotic operating system.
+The entire prostate gland can be removed by surgery with the use of daVinci Robotic Surgery operating system.
+This is a minimally-invasive surgery with less pain, faster recovery and smaller surgical wounds.

-This reduces urine leak, decreases erectile dysfunction, and avoids unnecessary damage to surrounding areas.
-Examples include high-intensity focused ultrasound (HIFU) of prostate cancer.
+Focal therapy aims to have less side effects when compared to major radical treatment.
+It reduces urine leak, decreases erectile dysfunction, and avoids unnecessary damage to surrounding healthy areas.
+Examples include Focal One high-intensity focused ultrasound (HIFU), Nanoknife irreversible electroporation (IRE), and cryotherapy of prostate cancer.

 Used in locally advanced prostate cancer, or patients with metastases having distant cancer spread.
 It reduces one source of the food supply of prostate cancer cells.